 Can Nutrition Raise Serotonin?

+Yes, in fact, nutrition is THE MOST EFFECTIVE way to rehabilitate the entire breadth of functioning human neurochemistry.
 Alternative to Meds Center identifies medical, biological, nutritional, and psychosocial contributors to depression and other unwanted symptoms.
 For example, to combat depression during withdrawal, we use targeted nutrient treatments and oral supplements that promote the creation of healthy neurotransmitters that positively support mood.
 Combined with testing for other potential contributors to unwanted symptoms, medical acupuncture, psychological counseling,neurotransmitter rehabilitation, IV + NAD treatments, nebulized glutathione, deep cleansing, exercise, and Equine therapy provide long-lasting relief.
-We have over 40 clinical physicians, nurses, and practitioners on board in our pristine and welcoming in-patient facility to provide the therapies that are needed for full, authentic, recovery.
+We have over 40 clinical physicians, nurses, and practitioners on board in our pristine and welcoming in-patient facility to provide the vast range of therapies that are instrumental for full, authentic, recovery.
 Each person’s program must be uniquely designed as no cookie-cutter approach will give the desired result.

 We invite you to find out more about our Effexor addiction treatment program at Alternative to Meds Center and how it may help you or your loved one with getting life back on track without prescription medications.